adrpbizz/funnel-asset-kit/README.md

 ## Contributing

-Forks and pull requests welcome — adding platforms (Pinterest, LinkedIn Ads), localized copy, or a CSV export of the generated kit would all be natural next steps.
+Forks and pull requests welcome, adding platforms (Pinterest, LinkedIn Ads), localized copy, or a CSV export of the generated kit would all be natural next steps.